-Was the incident detected promptly? ☐ Yes ☐ No; Explain: Detection How was it detected?
+Was the incident detected promptly?

+Detection How was it detected?
 By whom?

 Could it have been detected earlier?
-No Yes; explain: Were proper procedures followed in notifying government agencies?
-Yes No; explain discrepancies/omissions: nvestigation Were notifications prompt? ☐ Yes ☐ No; explain: Notification Investigation Was management notified promptly? ☐ Yes ☐ No; explain: 2 Was management response appropriate? ☐ Yes ☐ No; explain: Origin Incident occurred on: Pipe Compressor Valve Pig Trap Weld; Type: Other: O Type of Failure: If the failure was caused by a rupture, how long was the rupture?
-Origin Material involved: Part of System Involved: Pipeline Compressor station Other:

-Year the part of system involved was installed: Class location of incident: Nominal pipe size: in.
-Wall thickness: in erial icatio Specification: SMYS: Material Specification Seam type: Valve type: Ø Manufactured by: Year installed: Environment Where was the incident: Under pavement Above ground Other: ☐ Underground Corrosion Failure Was the incident caused by corrosion? ☐ No; Skip this section ☐ Yes; Complete this section Corrosi Where did the corrosion occur? ☐ Internally ☐ Externally Visual description: ☐ Localized pitting ☐ General corre osion ailure Cause: ☐ Galvanic ☐ Other: Corrosion Failure Pipe coating: ☐ Bare ☐ Coated ပိ Was corroded part of the pipeline consider discovering incident? ☐ Yes; year protection began: ☐ No ered to be under cathodic protection prior to
+Were proper procedures followed in notifying government agencies?

+Notification Investigation Were notifications prompt?

+Was management notified promptly?

+Was management response appropriate?

+Origin Incident occurred on: Pipe Compressor Valve Pig Trap Weld; Type: Fitting; Type: Other:

+O Type of Failure: Leak Rupture Other:

+Origin If the failure was caused by a rupture, how long was the rupture?

+Material involved: Steel Plastic Other:

+0 Part of System Involved: Pipeline Compressor station Other:

+Year the part of system involved was installed:

+Class location of incident:

+- - Nominal pipe size: in.
+Wall thickness: in

+Material ecificatio Specification: SMYS:

+Material Specification Seam type: Valve type:

+S Manufactured by: Year installed:

+Environment Where was the incident: Underground

+Corrosion Failure Was the incident caused by corrosion?
+No; Skip this section Yes; Complete this section

+Corros Where did the corrosion occur?

+Visual description: osion 🗌 Other:

+ailure Cause:

+Corrosion Failure Pipe coating:

+B Was corroded part of the pipeline considered to be under cathodic protection pridiscovering incident?
+Image: Second se